linode/docs/docs/kubernetes/how-to-deploy-nginx-ingress-on-linode-kubernetes-engine/index.md

 modified_by:
   name: Linode
 title: "How to Deploy NGINX Ingress on Linode Kubernetes Engine"
-h1_title: "Deploy NGINX Ingress on Linode Kubernetes Engine"
+h1_title: "Deploying NGINX Ingress on Linode Kubernetes Engine"
 contributor:
   name: Linode
 external_resources:
 - '[Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)'
 ---

 In Kubernetes, an **Ingress** is an API object that manages the routing of external requests to one of the many possible internal services in a Kubernetes cluster.
-In the majority of cases, the ingress will rely on an external Load Balancer to accept initial traffic before being routed.
+In the majority of cases, the Ingress will rely on an external Load Balancer to accept initial traffic before being routed.

 An ingress is one of the most powerful ways to control external access to your resources, granting the ability to add multiple services under the same IP address, and use plugins like [cert-manager](https://github.com/jetstack/cert-manager) to assist with the management of SSL/TLS certificates.

-{{< note >}}
-Linode Kubernetes Engine (LKE) is currently in Private Beta, and you may not have access to LKE through the Cloud Manager or other tools.
-To request access to the Private Beta, [sign up here](https://welcome.linode.com/lkebeta/).
-Beta access awards you $100/month in free credits for the duration of the beta, which is automatically applied to your account when an LKE cluster is in use.
-Additionally, you will have access to the `Linode Green Light` community, a new program connecting beta users with our product and engineering teams.

-Because LKE is in Beta, there may be breaking changes to how you access and manage LKE.
-This guide will be updated to reflect these changes if and when they occur.
-{{< /note >}}

 *Linode Kubernetes Engine (LKE)* allows you to easily create, scale, and manage Kubernetes clusters to meet your application's demands, reducing the often complicated cluster set-up process to just a few clicks.
 Linode manages your Kubernetes master node, and you select how many Linodes you want to add as worker nodes to your cluster.